Here are 3 of the most common rare earths and the ASX stocks exposed to them

 Rare earths are a group of 17 elements found on the periodic table that have unique magnetic, luminescent, and catalytic properties.
 These elements include lanthanum, cerium, praseodymium, neodymium, promethium, samarium, europium, gadolinium, terbium, dysprosium, holmium, erbium, thulium ytterbium lutetium and scandium.

-These elements aren’t called rare because they literally are rare – rather they’re abundant.
+These elements aren’t called rare because they literally are rare – most of them are abundant.
 However, they are so-called ‘rare’ because of dispersed nature in the earth’s crust.
 They are typically found in very small concentrations or even trace amounts within other minerals or ore bodies.
 They are also difficult to extract and process due to their chemical reactivity.

 What are rare earths used for?